katharineegan/ocean_exploration_data_tutorial/README.md

 #### Introduction to ```tidyverse```
-This tutotiral exclusively uses packages in ```tidyverse```.
+This tutorial exclusively uses packages in ```tidyverse```.
 The [```tidyverse```](https://www.tidyverse.org/) is "an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures".
 The ```tidyverse``` packages use the pipe operator, written as ```%>%```.
 More information about the pipe operator can be found [here](https://towardsdatascience.com/an-introduction-to-the-pipe-in-r-823090760d64) and in [Chapter 18](https://r4ds.had.co.nz/pipes.html) of R for Data Science.
 From the article, the pipe operator "takes the output of one function and passes it into another function as an argument.
 This allows us to link a sequence of analysis steps".

 This example is pulled directly from R for Data Science.
 Here is what the code would look like without the pipe operator:
 ```